Infrastructure and Energy Alter – Consensus Indicates Potential .2% Upside

-Infrastructure and Energy Alter with ticker code (IEA) now have 4 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 14 and 13 and has a mean target at 13.75.
-Given that the stocks previous close was at 13.72 this now indicates there is a potential upside of .2%.
-The 50 day moving average now sits at 14.18 while the 200 day moving average is 11.08.
-The company has a market cap of $667m.
+Infrastructure and Energy Alter with ticker code (IEA) have now 4 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 14 and 13 and has a mean target at 13.75.
+Now with the previous closing price of 13.72 this is indicating there is a potential upside of .2%.
+There is a 50 day moving average of 14.18 and the 200 day MA is 11.08.
+The market cap for the company is $667m.
 Company Website: https://www.iea.net

 The potential market cap would be $668m based on the market concensus.